phoenixrider12/visual_failure_mitigation/README.md

-# learning_from_failure
+# Visual Controller Anomalies Detection and Mitigation
-Code for our paper on visual controller anomalies
+Code for our paper "Detecting and Mitigating System-Level Anomalies of Vision-Based Controllers"